HIPAA PRIVACY NOTICE

-Your provider’s care center is part of an Affiliated Covered Entity (“ACE”) by virtue of his or her affiliation with a member of the Privia Medical Group or Texas Health Care family and/or Privia Quality Network (Privia Health’s Clinically Integrated Network and Accountable Care Organization), or Dwell Family Doctors (collectively these entities are referred to as “Privia”).
-For the purposes of complying with federal privacy and security requirements, the above-described facilities have designated themselves as an ACE.
-These facilities are under common ownership and control and have agreed to treat themselves as a single “covered entity” under HIPAA.
-Additionally, the Privia providers, and those who share electronic health records with Privia, have agreed to follow the terms of this Notice when providing services through Privia.
-Although each care center is legally separate and responsible for its own acts, Privia will coordinate privacy practices among the Privia care centers.
-Patient information is shared across the ACE for treatment, payment, and healthcare operations related to the ACE.
-Your PHI can be shared across the ACE for the purposes of your treatment, payment, and healthcare operations.
+Your provider is part of an Organized Health Care Arrangement (OHCA) by virtue of his or her affiliation with a member of the Privia Medical Group or Texas Health Care family and/or Privia Quality Network (Privia Health’s Clinically Integrated Networks and Accountable Care Organizations) (collectively these entities are referred to as “Privia”).
+For the purposes of complying with federal privacy and security requirements, the above-described entities have designated themselves as an OHCA.
+An OHCA is a clinically integrated care setting in which patients may receive care from multiple providers who share a common set of privacy practices.
+Privia providers have agreed to follow the terms of this Notice when providing services through Privia.
+Although each care center is legally separate and responsible for its own acts, Privia coordinates privacy practices among the Privia care centers.
+Patient information is shared across the OHCA for treatment, payment, and healthcare operations related to the OHCA.
+Your PHI can be shared across the OHCA for the purposes of your treatment, payment, and healthcare operations.
 When PHI is shared for healthcare operations, the person or organization using your PHI must have a relationship with you, unless your PHI is used for quality assurance, utilization review, and peer review purposes.

-NOTE: This notice applies to all care centers affiliated with Privia, including those whose providers are members of Privia Medical Group Mid-Atlantic, Privia Medical Group – Georgia, Privia Medical Group – Gulf Coast, and Texas Health Care / Privia Medical Group – North Texas.
-The complete list of Privia providers for whom this Notice of Privacy Practices applies can be viewed at: http://www.priviahealth.com/HIPAA.
+Note: This notice applies to all care centers affiliated with Privia, including those whose providers are members of Privia Medical Group Mid-Atlantic, Privia Medical Group – Georgia, Privia Medical Group – Gulf Coast, and Texas Health Care / Privia Medical Group – North Texas.
+The complete list of Privia providers for whom this Notice of Privacy Practices applies can be viewed at priviahealth.com/HIPAA.

-IMPORTANT: Privia may disclose your PHI to members of Privia’s medical staff and other independent medical professionals in order to provide treatment, payment and healthcare operations.
+Important: Privia may disclose your PHI to members of a Privia Medical Group and other independent medical professionals in order to provide treatment, payment and healthcare operations.
 Although those professionals have agreed to follow this Notice and participate in the Privia privacy program, they are independent professionals and Privia expressly disclaims any responsibility or liability for their acts or omissions relating to your care or privacy/security rights.

 - Treatment.
-Privia may use or share your PHI to provide medical treatment or services for you and in order to manage and coordinate your medical care.
+Privia may use or share your PHI to provide medical treatment or services for you and manage and coordinate your medical care.
 Privia may disclose your PHI to physicians and health care providers (including pharmacists), durable medical equipment (DME) vendors, surgery centers, hospitals, rehabilitation therapists, home health providers, laboratories, nurse case managers, worker’s compensation adjusters, etc. to ensure that your medical providers have the necessary information to diagnose and provide treatment to you.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may affect the healing process.
-Privia also may disclose your PHI to individuals who are involved in your care, including family members or other care providers.
+Privia may also disclose your PHI to individuals who are directly involved in your care, including family members, friends or other care providers.
 If you participate in a virtual visit (telehealth), your information will be shared electronically via a secure transmission to facilitate the virtual visit.

 - Health Care Operations.
-Privia may use and disclose your PHI to run our practices, improve your care, and contact you when necessary.
+Privia and its providers may use and disclose your PHI to run our businesses, improve your care, and contact you when necessary.
 For example: We may use or disclose your PHI: (1) to conduct quality or patient safety activities, population-based activities relating to improving health or reducing health care costs, case management and care coordination, and contacting your health care providers and you with information about treatment alternatives; (2) when conducting training programs or performing accreditation, licensing, or credentialing activities; (3) when conducting or arranging for medical review, legal services, and auditing functions; and (4) for our proper management and administration, including customer service, resolving complaints, strategic planning, etc. In addition, we may use or disclose de-identified information or a limited data set for certain healthcare operations purposes.
 We may also record your visit in order to facilitate the documentation of your care by your provider via a scribe or virtual scribe service.

 - Appointment Reminders, Check-In and Results.
 Privia may use and disclose your PHI to contact you and remind you of an appointment.
 Privia may use a sign-in sheet at the registration desk and call you by name in the waiting room when your provider is ready to see you.
 Privia may also use your PHI to contact you about test results.
 Privia may leave a message reminding you of an appointment or the results of certain tests, but will leave the minimum amount of information necessary to communicate this information.